lambdaisland/cli/README.md

 - You can use the `--[no-]foo` syntax for adding both a `--foo` and a `--no-foo` flag, in this case the resulting value in the opts map will be `:foo true` or `:foo false`
+- You can add a `:default` to a flag, like `["--port PORT" {:default 8080}]`
+- You can set a `:parse` function which will be used to parse/coerce the argument.
+The default will parse numbers (basic longs and doubles, no special formats), and nothing else.

 You can also explicitly set which key to use with `:key`, as well as setting a specific `:value`, for instance: